WHIO-FM: History

-Classic Hits (2000–2006)

 In 2000, the station switched from oldies to classic hits, covering the top songs from the late 1970s through the 1980s.
 It changed its call letters to WDPT and switched its moniker to "The Point".
 It only continued the simulcast with 95.3 for a short time, before the Xenia station flipped to classic rock as "The Eagle".
 "The Point", and its mostly 1980s format, was consulted by Randy Kabrich, who had programmed WRBQ-FM in Tampa in the mid-to-late 1980s.

-News/Talk (2006–present)

 In October 2006, after playing "Don't You (Forget About Me)" by Simple Minds, WDPT's music format ended.
 The station switched to news and talk.
 It began a simulcast of 1290 WHIO, using the call sign WHIO-FM.

 In July 2011, the station changed its community of license from Piqua to Pleasant Hill, Ohio, even though the transmitter did not move.
 This change was reportedly necessitated by FCC requirements that the station's main studio be located within 25 miles of its community of license.
 With the move of Cox Media Group facilities to the South Main Street location, Piqua no longer met that requirement, but Pleasant Hill does.
 That rule was eliminated by the FCC in October 2017.